DoHerasYang/DoHerasYang.github.io/_posts/2019-12-19-Digital Forensics.md

 >new laptop and directed that his old laptop will be looked at wuthin the next few days.
 By
 >doing this, Frank could not delete or tamper with any evidence on the device.
 >
->The Security Team Leader has now created a disk image of Frank's laptopj^hich has been assigned to you to analyse.
+>The Security Team Leader has now created a disk image of Frank's laptop which has been assigned to you to analyse.
 Using `Autopsy` to analyse the evidence.
 >

 **Tools**: